peyman13/sonarqube-docker-composer/README.md

 ## Step 4

 ```
-create new project and take token
+Create new project and take a token

 ```
 ## Step 5